 Here are some answers to common questions about Skyline Loop!

-Should you hike Skyline Loop Clockwise or Counterclockwise?
+Should you hike Skyline Loop Counterclockwise or Clockwise Direction?

 Hiking the Skyline Loop Trail counterclockwise keeps Mount Rainier in view for the longest amount of time while constantly keeping you in eyesight of the cascade range.
 Elevation gain is steeper this route, but you get it done quickly with gorgeous views.